 Traveling outside of Cancun to the Riviera Maya requires more driving time.
 It is approximately 45 miles (or more) to reach the Riviera Maya.
 This means that you will be in the car for a minimum of an hour if you choose to stay in the Riviera Maya region of Mexico.

 3. Hotel Choices

-Cancun Hotel Zone: Large Resorts And Hotels
+Cancun Hotel Complex: Large Resorts And Hotels

 Cancun boasts a wide variety of hotels and resorts for travelers to enjoy.
 From budget-friendly options to five-star accommodations, you will find it all in Cancun.

-The main hotel region in Cancun is the Hotel Zone.
+The main hotel region in Cancun is the Hotel complex.
 This 13-mile zone contains high-rise resorts sitting on beautiful beaches overlooking the Caribbean Sea.
 There are also numerous budget-friendly accommodations in the downtown Cancun area.
 While you will find a few adults-only resorts in the Hotel Zone, many are geared toward families with children.
 They offer multiple dining options, several pools, and nightly entertainment to ensure that you never have to leave the resort (unless you want to).

 Riviera Maya: Smaller Hotels And Vacation Rentals

 The resorts in the Riviera Maya tend to be spread out along the stretch of land between Cancun and Playa del Carmen.
 These resorts vary between adults-only properties (including fellow writer Chris Moore’s favorite Riviera Maya naturist resort!) and properties geared toward families.
 Like the big resorts in Cancun, most Riviera Maya resorts also boast several restaurants, bars, pools, and multiple entertainment options to help keep guests occupied and happy.